 The Lifecycle Guide provides guidance on RFP development and acquisition, which is the third phase of the system lifecycle planning model.
 This phase includes identifying specific costs associated with emergency communications projects (e.g., backhaul sites, subscriber units, consoles, peripheral equipment, system interfaces), as well as ongoing costs (e.g., software upgrades, hardware repair or replacement, leasing fees, warranties, programming costs, training, refreshment).
-The goals of the RFP and Acquisition Phase are to select the appropriate procurement vehicle (e.g., Full and Open Competition, Sole Source), oversee an objective review process, and procure necessary systems and system components.
+The goals of the RFP and Acquisition phase are to select the appropriate procurement vehicle (e.g., Full and Open Competition, Sole Source), oversee an objective review process, and procure necessary systems and system components.

-The following recommendations should be considered during the RFP and Acquisition Phase:
+The following recommendations should be considered during the RFP and Acquisition phase:

-- Obtain full approval from appropriate officials and funders (if applicable) on the project before drafting the RFP.
-A key change in this updated Lifecycle Guide is the project plan and funding approach should occur in the Pre-Planning and Project Planning Phases, and the overall strategy should be approved by elected officials before the RFP and Acquisition Phase is started.
-Initial RFP planning should begin early, with the formation of an RFP team to review past RFPs and approval processes, as well as the project plan, to determine development timelines. - Develop an action plan.
+Obtain full approval from appropriate officials and funders (if applicable) on the project before drafting the RFP.
+The overall strategy should be approved by elected officials before the RFP and Acquisition phase is started.
+Initial RFP planning should begin early, with the formation of an RFP team to review past RFPs and approval processes, as well as the project plan, to determine development timelines.

+Develop an action plan.
 Project planners should develop an action plan for developing their RFP.
-Developing an action plan will help the sponsoring agency think through the RFP process-who needs to be involved, how long it will take, what requirements should be included in the RFP, and what the key milestones are to indicate progress.
-As part of their action plan, planners should include time to: - Form an RFP team - Set expectations for confidentiality - Understand procurement rules and timelines - Develop a clear understanding of services and products needed - Set milestones for the procurement schedule - Form the RFP team.
-If not already completed during the Project Planning Phase, the core planning team should form an RFP team to manage the RFP process.
-The team should include: - Procurement Manager: This person is assigned to manage the RFP process on behalf of the agency procuring the system or components, from leading the development of the RFP, through contract negotiation, award, and purchase - Procurement Officer: This is a person (or office) assigned to oversee adherence to the state's procurement code and provide oversight of the process from issuance of the RFP through award and possible protest - General Counsel: Ensures legal sufficiency of any contract terms and conditions as part of the RFP and in negotiating terms - Program Manager: The person from the sponsoring agency responsible and accountable for the services and products to be procured - Subject Matter Experts: People with expertise (e.g., financial analyst who can evaluate bids) to advise during the
+Developing an action plan will help the sponsoring agency think through the RFP process - who needs to be involved, how long it will take, what requirements should be included in the RFP, and what the key milestones are to indicate progress.
+As part of their action plan, planners should include time to:

-The evaluation committee should participate in the RFP development to understand user needs and requirements, which will help proposal evaluation.
+- Form an RFP team

+- Set expectations for confidentiality

+- Understand procurement rules and timelines

+- Develop a clear understanding of services and products needed

+- Set milestones for the procurement schedule

-8 Some agencies report they have approached officials after the RFP is complete so they can provide more details for decision-makers; however, most public safety leaders advocated for full approval and buy-in before the RFP process begins to raise awareness of the project and to save time and money if the project is ultimately not supported.
+&lt;sup>8 Some agencies report they have approached officials after the RFP is complete so they can provide more details for decision-makers; however, most public safety leaders advocated for full approval and buy-in before the RFP process begins to raise awareness of the project and to save time and money if the project is ultimately not supported.